Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: EXPERIMENTS

-We compare samplers on a variety of complex posterior densities to demonstrate that DR-G-HMC alleviates the backtracking inefficiencies of vanilla G-HMC and is competitive with NUTS.
+We examine a variety of real-world posterior densities summarized in \autoref{tab:posteriors} and detailed in \autoref{app:posterior_exp}.
+We seek to demonstrate that in this setting DR-G-HMC alleviates the backtracking inefficiencies of vanilla G-HMC, making it competitive with NUTS.

-\cite{neal2020nonreversibly} reports that his non-reversible G-HMC scheme is more efficient than HMC, which is in turn more efficient than plain G-HMC.
-For a more challenging baseline, we use the auto-tuned NUTS sampler, which outperforms basic HMC (\cite{hoffman2014no}).
+We compare DR-G-HMC, DR-HMC, and NUTS samplers as they are of primary interest.
+However in \autoref{app:samplers} we benchmark a larger variety of samplers including those with and without delayed rejection, momentum refreshment, and multiple leapfrog steps.

-We evaluate samplers on posterior densities summarized in \autoref{tab:posteriors} and compute the error in mean ($\mathcal{L}_{\theta, T}$) and variance ($\mathcal{L}_{\theta^2, T}$) in \autoref{fig:all_errors}.
-There are a few key observations.
-First, DR-G-HMC is able to accurately estimate the mean and variance without any obvious pathologies.
-This demonstrates that delayed rejection removes the inefficiency due to reversing course that plague G-HMC.
-DR-G-HMC achieves errors better than or comparable to NUTS across a variety of posteriors.
-NUTS, however, has fewer chains with especially large errors.
-There is large overlap between the spread of DR-G-HMC errors and NUTS errors in both mean and variance.
-This is especially impressive because NUTS auto-tunes its parameters while DR-G-HMC does not.
-On the eight schools posterior DR-G-HMC outperforms NUTS, likely due to the multiscale geometry of this density.
-DR-G-HMC also outperforms DR-HMC on all posteriors we tested by a significant margin, suggesting substantial benefit from using a small step size only where necessary.
-Additional posterior details and experimental results are presented in \autoref{app:posterior_exp}.
+We compute the error in mean ($\mathcal{L}_{\theta, T}$) and variance ($\mathcal{L}_{\theta^2, T}$) in \autoref{fig:all_errors}.
+DR-G-HMC achieves errors comparable to NUTS across a variety of posteriors while DR-HMC performs notably worse.
+DR-G-HMC especially outperforms NUTS on the eight schools posterior.
+Crucially, this demonstrates that delayed rejection removes the inefficiency due to reversing course that plagues G-HMC.
+This is especially impressive because NUTS extensively \textit{auto-tunes} its parameters while DR-G-HMC does not.
+Furthermore, since DR-G-HMC outperforms DR-HMC on all posteriors by a significant margin, DR-G-HMC achieves substantial benefit from using a small step size only where necessary.

+We emphasize that the main advantage of DR-G-HMC is that it can efficiently sample from multiscale densities (unlike NUTS) \textit{and} from non-multiscale densities (unlike DR-HMC).

-\subsection{Robust to tuning parameters}
+\subsection{Robust to Tuning Parameters}

 In this section we asses the sensitivity of DR-G-HMC to tuning parameters, especially the damping $\gamma$ that determines directed motion for G-HMC samplers.
 HMC and its variants are notoriously sensitive to its trajectory length $\tau = n \epsilon$ that determines directed motion for HMC samplers.
 Before NUTS auto-tuned this parameter, HMC was incredibly difficult to use.